 While the two nations’ relationship is unlikely to improve significantly soon, the Biden administration can at least take some steps to prevent the relationship from deteriorating further.
 Such steps could lay the foundation for future diplomatic resolutions.
-Peace activists should lobby the Biden administration to pursue these measures while also pursuing at least one of them independently of government action.
+Peace activists should lobby the Biden administration to pursue these measures.
+These activists can also pursue at least one of these measures independently of government action.

-I would identify at least four broad, important but achievable, goals that the Biden administration and peace activists should work toward in the weeks and months ahead.
+I would identify four broad, important but achievable, goals that the Biden administration and peace activists should work toward in the weeks and months ahead.

 Arms control.
 The New START Treaty, which places limits on American and Russian nuclear weapons, will expire on February 5, 2021.
 Following the United States’ withdrawal from the Anti-Ballistic Missile Treaty (during George W. Bush’s administration) and the Intermediate Nuclear Forces Treaty (during Donald Trump’s administration), START remains the last nuclear arms control agreement between the United States and Russia still in effect.
 The Trump administration has consistently delayed renewing START.